 “Every time I visit my relatives in Italy, they say, ‘don't ruin it for us.'
 They don't want the whole tipping thing to catch on,” one user admitted.
 Another replied, “Tipping has also stopped being connected to the level of service; it is kind of a social contract where people are afraid to get yelled at for tipping poorly.
 It also is fairly arbitrary which parts of the service industry you tip.”

-9. Baseball Cap
+2. Wearing a Baseball Cap

 One user posted, “British man once told me he knew I was American because I was wearing a baseball cap backward.”
 Another replied, “This is what I was told in three countries when my brother and I went to Australia years ago.
 People in England, Singapore, and Australia immediately identified me as American because of the baseball cap.”